Tilbury Carnival FlagsCarnival Projects / Community Flags

 - Tilbury Young People’s Groups designed by group members

-The flags were unveiled at Tilbury Carnival July 2019 and now are a useful community asset, even being used for decorating the Cruise Terminal.
+The puppets and flags were unveiled at Tilbury Carnival July 2019 and now are a useful community asset, even being used for decorating the Cruise Terminal.

-This flag making project was funded within the Tilbury Carnival project, supported by Arts Council England, the Windrush Day Fund, Port of Tilbury and Thurrock Council.
+This project was funded within the Tilbury Carnival project, supported by Arts Council England, the Windrush Day Fund, Port of Tilbury and Thurrock Council.

 Photos are by Mike Johnston.